 We are always looking for new volunteers; children are also welcome with a responsible adult.
 Whether you are a complete beginner or a green-fingered expert, there is plenty to do.
 You don’t need any equipment except old clothes and strong shoes (or wellies).
 As well as planting, growing and harvesting crops, there are always maintenance tasks, and we have regular barbecues and tea parties.

 It doesn’t cost anything to join.
 The group is supported by a mixture of donations (rewarded by home-made cakes and jam!) and occasional grants.
-Currently we have grants from Horwich Town Council and The Big Bolton Fund, and past projects have been funded by Awards for All, the Big Lottery Fund, Health for Bolton, the Duchy of Lancaster Benevolent Fund, the Provincial Insurance Company Trust for Bolton, Bolton Community Chest, the Quest Trust, the Oglesby Charitable Trust, and the Wildlife Trust for Lancashire, Manchester and North Merseyside who provided a lot of help setting us up in the first place.
+Past projects have been funded by Horwich Town Council, The Big Bolton Fund, Awards for All, the Big Lottery Fund, Health for Bolton, the Duchy of Lancaster Benevolent Fund, the Provincial Insurance Company Trust for Bolton, Bolton Community Chest, the Quest Trust, the Oglesby Charitable Trust, and the Wildlife Trust for Lancashire, Manchester and North Merseyside who provided a lot of help setting us up in the first place.